Steve Bannon: Treatment of colleagues

 In an interview with Frontline, former writer for Breitbart News Ben Shapiro said that he tried to avoid interacting with Bannon due to a fear of being on his bad side.
 Shapiro also recalled Bannon yelling and cursing at people at Breitbart News.
-Those who worked with Bannon have described him as "egomaniacal" and "purely Machiavellian".
+Some who worked with Bannon described him as "egomaniacal" and "purely Machiavellian".
 Other former staffers at Breitbart who spoke to Politico said that Bannon would degrade employees by mocking their intelligence and would imply they were "expendable, low-life creatures".
 Several employees who left Breitbart alleged that when they attempted to find employment outside of Breitbart, Bannon attempted to sabotage them.
 However, other employees praised Bannon's leadership describing him as a generous, loyal, caring, and supportive.
 Many described Bannon as someone who would pay out of his own pocket for personal expenses.

 In his memoir, White House senior adviser Jared Kushner recalled having an abrasive relationship with Bannon and two occasions in which Bannon threatened him, including one in which he threatened to 'break Kushner in half' after he accused Bannon of leaking to the press.
 Also in his memoir Kushner writes "Bannon single-handedly caused more problems for me than anyone else in my time in Washington.
 He probably leaked and lied about me more than everyone else combined.
 He played dirty and dragged me into the mud of the Russia investigation".

 He only paid part of the $850,000 legal bill charged by Davidoff, Hutcher & Citron LLP, who represented him in the case for contempt of Congress for his defiance of the January 6 committee subpoena and in the case for the "We Build the Wall" fraud scheme.
 The law firm sued Bannon, and in July 2023, he was ordered to pay the remaining balance.